 Eco-tourism or Eco-trekking is often defined as a form of tourism with a purpose.
-Whilst in general terms it means environmentally friendly’ tourism, there is not a universal definition for eco-tourism, and the specific definition as to what this actually means in practice can vary greatly from one country to another.
+Whilst in general terms it means environmentally friendly’ tourism.
+There is not a universal definition for eco-tourism, and the specific definition as to what this actually means in practice can vary greatly from one country to another.
 Although it lacks one clear definition, the International Eco-tourism has classified it.

 Responsible travel to natural areas that conserves the environment and sustains the well as being of local people.
 In addition, the World Conservation visitation to relatively undisturbed natural areas has low negative visitor impact and provides for the beneficially active socio-economic involvement of local populations.

 This means that those who implement and participate in Eco-tourism follow the following principle…